arunoda/node-usage/README.md

 ### process usage lookup with nodejs

 * Simple interface to lookup cpu and memory usage of any accessible process on the system.
-* Works on Linux, SmartOS and Solaris
+* Works on OSX, Linux, SmartOS and Solaris
 * Tested on Heroku and Nodejitsu

 ## Example